 We derive, and expect to continue to derive in the near future, the substantial majority of our revenue from our marketplace offerings.
-As such, market acceptance of our marketplace offerings, including new offerings or the consolidation of offerings, such as our recent decision to combine our Upwork Basic and Plus offerings, is critical to our continued success, and any failure of our marketplace offerings to meet users' expectations with respect to user experience or cost or the failure of specific features to be effective in attracting and retaining users will have a negative impact on our business.
-Demand for our marketplace offerings is affected by a number of factors beyond our control, including the timing and success of new offerings and services by our competitors, our ability to respond to technological change and to effectively innovate and grow, contraction in our market, client spending patterns, talent activity levels, the size and price of projects on our work marketplace, changes in adoption of remote work, geopolitical events, such as Russia's invasion of Ukraine and the economic measures resulting from the invasion, macroeconomic effects, such as de-globalization and those resulting from the COVID-19 pandemic, and the other risks identified herein.
-If we are unable to meet user demands, to expand our offerings or the categories of services offered on our work marketplace, or to achieve and maintain more widespread market acceptance of our marketplace offerings, our business operations, financial results, and growth prospects will be adversely affected.
+As such, market acceptance of our marketplace offerings, including new offerings or the consolidation of offerings, such as our consolidation of our Upwork Basic and Plus offerings into our new Client Marketplace offering, is critical to our continued success, and any failure of our marketplace offerings to meet users' expectations with respect to user experience, trust, or cost or the failure of specific features to be effective in attracting and retaining users will have a negative impact on our business.
+Demand for our marketplace offerings is affected by a number of factors, including the timing and success of new offerings and services by our competitors, our ability to respond to technological change and to effectively innovate and grow, contraction in our market, client spending patterns, talent activity levels, the size and price of projects on our work marketplace, changes in adoption of remote work, geopolitical events, such as Russia's invasion of Ukraine and the economic measures resulting from the invasion, macroeconomic effects, such as de-globalization and a macroeconomic downturn, and impacts resulting from the COVID-19 pandemic, and the other risks identified herein.
+If we are unable to meet user demands, earn and maintain user trust, to expand our offerings or the categories of services offered on our work marketplace, or to achieve and maintain more widespread market acceptance of our marketplace offerings, including attracting and retaining clients, our business operations, financial results, and growth prospects will be adversely affected.